 Full-Year 2022 National Auto Sales By Brand

-It was a challenging year for the auto industry, primarily due to the microchip shortages, and certainly rising interest rates did not help.
-There was also a noticeable lack of incentives from the automakers, and lease deals were not nearly as good as in years past.
+It was a challenging year for the auto industry, primarily due to the microchip shortages, but rising interest rates certainly did not help.
+There was also a noticeable lack of incentives from the automakers, and lease deals were not nearly as good as past years.

 December showed some sparks of life for many car companies, as sales rose 7.2%, but not enough to put the sales numbers over the 14 million mark, making 2022 sales the lowest since 2011.